Best Time to Visit Alaska: Month by Month Breakdown

 Have you ever been this close to a glacier?

-The far north of Alaska sees almost no daylight in January, being well within the Arctic Circle, but stay south in Anchorage or Juneau and you can enjoy a few hours each day of sunlight.
+The far north of Alaska sees almost no daylight in January, being well within the Arctic Circle.
+However, stay south in Anchorage or Juneau and you can enjoy a few hours each day of sunlight.

-In fact, the skies are beautiful clear when the sun is out for its brief stint each day, making January the best time to visit for flightseeing trips over the glaciers and mountains.
+In fact, the skies are beautifully clear when the sun is out for its brief stint each day.
+This makes January the best time to visit for flightseeing trips over the glaciers and mountains.

 At night you’ll likely see the Northern Lights too, especially if you head further north.

-There’s ample opportunity for snow sports, including dog sledding and snowshoeing of course, and you can learn more about local cultures during the dead winter months too.
+There’s ample opportunity for snow sports, including dog sledding and snowshoeing of course.
+You can learn more about local cultures during the dead winter months too.

 Remember though that travel in January can be difficult, especially if you want to head to the Arctic areas.